Taewan-P/spam_message_detector/README.md

 # spam_message_detector
 Distinguish Korean spam messages with Machine Learning.

+**Well, Right now this is not a detector, but close to an analysis report.
+Please read the whole README.md to see what is going on.😄**

 ## Beginning

 Recently, I got annoyed with spam messages that keeps coming to my phone.
 I have seen several articles about how some data scientists put deep learning into distinguishing spam messages in Korean.
 I thought it would be cool to make your own spam detector since I recently seen some patterns of spam messages.
 So I decided to make one.
 However, this is my first time with Machine Learning.
 I do not know **anything** about it.
 I had no clue where to start before I read an article about **Naive Bayes classifier**.
 After reading this, I thought this is what I should use for my project.